ManticoreGamesInc/platform-documentation/src/tutorials/persistent_storage_tutorial.md

 The `EquipWeapon` function will spawn the weapon asset using [`SpawnAsset`](../api/world.md) based on the `index` that is passed in.
 At the same time it will save the index to the player's storage in the `weaponIndex` property.

-`SetPlayeData` requires 2 arguments, the player who you are saving the data for, and the table of data to be saved.
+`SetPlayerData` requires 2 arguments, the player who you are saving the data for, and the table of data to be saved.

 ```lua
 local function EquipWeapon(player, index)